Get free shipping on orders over $150

 Production stage of organic and fair trade Panela raw cane sugar

-The sugar cane is passed through a machine which compresses it.
-Thus, we extract the juice which is a mixture of water and sugar.
+The sugarcane is passed through a machine that compresses it.
+This extracts the juice, which is a mixture of water and sugar.

 Production stage of organic and fair trade Panela raw cane sugar

-Through the gray pipe (see photo), the juice enters the building and falls into a container with sieves to purify the water from the sugar cane.
+Through the gray pipe (see photo), the juice enters the building and falls into a container with sieves to purify the sugar cane water.

 Production stage of organic and fair trade Panela raw cane sugar

 The liquid falls from the black pipe into a large cauldron.
-The clarification process begins: the sugar cane juice begins to heat.
+The clarification process begins: the sugarcane juice begins to heat up.

 Production stage of organic and fair trade Panela raw cane sugar

-To fuel the fire, producers use dry sugar cane, from which the juice has been extracted.
-It is difficult for them to control the boiling temperature because it depends on the burning of the sugarcane.
-It’s a very artisanal process.
+To fuel the fire, producers use dried sugarcane, from which the juice has been extracted.
+It is difficult for them to control the boiling temperature because it depends on the combustion of the sugarcane.
+It is a very artisanal process.

 Production stage of organic and fair trade Panela raw cane sugar

 A foam of impurities forms.
-It is removed by the sieve.
-Farmers harvest the moss to water their fields: nothing is lost!
+It is removed through the sieve.
+Farmers harvest the foam to water their fields: nothing is wasted!

 Step 3